Friends and family have shared their relationship to show their support.

 We would like to offer our sincere support to anyone coping with grief.
 Enter

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-5 Trees or Condolences have been shared with support of Sandra Clarke's family - View on Tribute Wall
+2 Trees, Flowers, or Condolences have been shared with support of Jeremy's family - View on Tribute Wall

-In lieu of flowers, the family asks donations be made in memory of Sandra to Block Island Volunteer Fire + Rescue or The Block Island Medical Center.
+In Jeremy's memory, donations can be made to Block Island Volunteer Fire and Rescue and Block Island Feral Cat Initiative.